jipson7/learning-lisp/README.md

 Although there are specialized functions that only work on particular data structures, such as nth for accessing list elements, there are many functions that act on sequences.

-Sequence is the name given to the union of all other data structures in Common Lisp, including; Lists, Vectors (which I didnt cover), Arrays, Hash-Tables, and even strings.
+Sequence is the name given to the union of all other data structures in Common Lisp, including; Lists, Vectors (which I didn't cover), Arrays, Hash-Tables, and even strings.

 A function that acts on a sequence is a function that is generic and works on any of Common Lisps data structures.